 The United States and Iran (then called Persia) established diplomatic relations in 1883.
 In the following years, Iran saw the 1906 establishment of a limited constitutional monarchy, a 1953 coup against its democratically elected prime minister that was supported by the United States and the United Kingdom, and a 1979 revolution against the country's hereditary ruler, the shah.
 The United States broke diplomatic relations with Iran in 1980 after a group of revolutionary Iranian students, angered that the deposed Shah has been allowed to enter the United States, seized the U.S. Embassy Tehran and took 52 Americans hostage.
 The U.S. Government does not have diplomatic relations with Iran.

 The United States has long-standing concerns over Iran’s nuclear program, sponsorship of terrorism, and human rights record.
 The United States and the international community have imposed comprehensive sanctions against Iran to compel Iran to engage seriously in discussions with the international community and address concerns over its nuclear program and human rights abuses.
+The United States along with the EU and its P5+1 partners (China, France, Germany, Russia, and the UK) are currently engaged in talks with Iran to address the international community’s concerns about its nuclear program.
 The current Iranian government still has not recognized Israel’s right to exist, has hindered the Middle East peace process by arming militants, including Hamas, Hizballah, and Palestinian Islamic Jihad, and continues to play a disruptive role in sustaining violence in the region, particularly Syria.

 U.S. Assistance to Iran